stfwn/neural-network-pruning/report/2-results.md

 very similar to one another, and every method on its own shows stable results in terms of deviation from its mean when running experiments repeatedly.

+It is immediately worth nothing that conform to @frankle2019's lottery ticket hypothesis, pruned versions of the original network are matching and even outperforming the test accuracy achieved initially.
+Winning tickets are being found up to 6.9% weights remaining.

 ![Each line shows the mean test accuracy from 11 differently seeded runs on one initialization method, in order to produce a reliable plot.
 The error bars represent the standard deviation between the runs; an indication for the